dmeehan1968/junie-explorer/docs/overview.md

 ## Navigation Tips

 1. **Breadcrumb Navigation**: Use the breadcrumb trail at the top of each page to navigate back to previous levels
-2. **Refresh Data**: Use the refresh button on any page to update data from your JetBrains cache
+2. **Refresh Data**: Use the refresh button on any page to update data from your JetBrains logs
 3. **Filter Options**: Use IDE filters on the homepage to focus on specific development environments
-4. **View Switching**: Toggle between list and graph views where available for different perspectives on your data

 ## Understanding Your Data

-Junie Explorer reads data from your JetBrains cache directory, which contains:
+Junie Explorer reads data from your JetBrains log directory, which contains:
 - **Projects**: Your development projects across different IDEs
 - **Issues**: Problems, features, or tasks you're working on
 - **Tasks**: Specific work items within issues